lukasbicus/second-brain/How to work with knowledge.md

   - avoiding interruptions, distractions (people)
   - single tasking and sprints
 - sometimes "Heavy lifts" are needed, but not always, "Heavy lifts" -> are dangerous
-  - they isolates you socially
+  - they isolate you socially
   - they reduce your influence on business
   - they are hard on your body and mind